DOI-ONRR/blog-nrrd/src/pages/transition-to-management/index.md

 I am so glad I didn’t let self-doubt drive my decisions and took on the challenge of becoming a manager.
 I'm happy that I was able to turn my focus from my life timing and looked at the fact that it was the perfect team and opportunity for growth.
 As I continue my journey, my goal is to maximize my team’s potential and productivity while creating an environment that nurtures growth.

 I plan to continue to grow as well.
-To better serve my team, I aim to purse a leadership coaching or mentoring opportunity.
+To better serve my team, I aim to pursue a leadership coaching or mentoring opportunity.
 I believe this type of partnership will be provide me support and help me thrive in this role.
 I will continue to encourage feedback, celebrate successes, be supportive and always seek improvement.